keon/synapse/README.md

 hiddenLayers: [3, 4]
 ```

-By default `brain` uses one hidden layer with size proportionate to the size of the input array.
+By default `synapse` uses one hidden layer with size proportionate to the size of the input array.

 ## Streams
 The network now has a [WriteStream](http://nodejs.org/api/stream.html#stream_class_stream_writable).
 You can train the network by using `pipe()` to send the training data to the network.